-What's It Like To Be an Occupational Therapist Working in Academia?
+What's It Like To Be an OT Working in Academia?

 I would guess that at some point along the way almost every occupational therapy practitioner entertains the idea of teaching...whether just taking on one class or entering into academia full-time.